oruga-ui/oruga/packages/docs/components/Slider.md

 ## Slider component

-> A slider to select a value or range from a given range
+> A slider to select a value or range from a given range.

 ```html
 <o-slider></o-slider>